huttadam/GreenThumb-PartA/README.md

 * Testing: Vite, Jest.
 We will be implementing both testing frameworks for the application.
 This will be useful to cover all bases around testing.

-* Others: Discord, Figma,Draw.io Trello.
+* Others: Discord, Figma, Draw.io, Trello.
 Discord is used for communication in the team.
 Figma and Draw.io is used for wiremapping and planning.
 Trello is used as a team board to cover all tasks.

 <br/>